WhyNotHugo/django-afip/docs/printables.rst

         name="receipt_view",
     ),

+This uses **django_renderpdf** under the hook, and is a subclass of ``PDFView``.
+See into its own documentation for finer details on the view's rendering/response behaviour.

-Note that you'll generally want to subclass these and add some for of permission checking.
+Note that you'll generally want to subclass these and add some form of permission checking.

 .. autoclass:: django_afip.views.ReceiptPDFView
     :members: